Home › Know More

 A developing economy, it has been categorised as an upper-middle-income country by the World Bank and is the second biggest economy in Latin America.

-It has a diverse cultural heritage and houses a large number of UNESCO World Heritage sites.
-Financial services and tourism are leading sectors followed by automobile, oil, electronics industries and Agriculture.
+It has a diverse cultural heritage and houses many UNESCO World Heritage sites.
+Financial services and tourism are the leading sectors, followed by the automobile, oil, electronics, and agriculture.

 Mexico is surrounded by the Pacific Ocean and the Caribbean Sea.
 It has more than 20 seaports situated on its Atlantic coast and around 12 on its Pacific Coast.

-Let us review the 10 biggest ports in Mexico.
+Let us review the 10 biggest ports in Mexico, listed according to the volume of cargo handled.

 1. Port of Manzanillo